am401/amdotcom/_posts/2020-04-29-security-scanning-wordpress.md

 docker run -it --rm wpscanteam/wpscan --url example.com
 ```

-Breaking down the above, we call on Docker to run the **wpscanteam/wpscan** image in an interactive mode (using the **-it** flag).
-The **--rm** flag will remove the running image once the app has completed, cleaning up after itself.
+Breaking down the above, we call on Docker to run the `wpscanteam/wpscan` image in an interactive mode using the `-it` flag and the `--rm` flag will remove the running image once the app has completed, cleaning up after itself.

 WPScan provides a number of arguments that you can pass.
 Some of the more common arguments you may wish to run:
-- **–url** -- Define the URL to run the scan against
+- `–url` -- Define the URL to run the scan against
-- **–force** -- Force the scan, such as when the initial check suggests that the target domain is not a WordPress site
+- `–force` -- Force the scan, such as when the initial check suggests that the target domain is not a WordPress site
-- **–enumerate u** -- Gather information on users
+- `–enumerate u` -- Gather information on users
-- **–api-token** -- Allows you to add your WPVulnDB API token in to scan the site against known vulnerabilities in the database
+- `–api-token` -- Allows you to add your WPVulnDB API token in to scan the site against known vulnerabilities in the database
-- **—wp-content-dir** -- Define where the URL for the wp-content directory.
+- `—wp-content-dir` -- Define where the URL for the wp-content directory.
 This is useful when the content may be served over a CDN on a custom URL

 The above put together would look like this: